apollo-business-automation/cp4ba-manual-deployment/README.md

 You would normally use your own production ready instances.

-Please note that OpenLDAP is wokring but is not officially supported.
+Please note that OpenLDAP is working but is not officially supported.

 ### OpenLdap